-Building a business is one of the most exciting, challenging, and rewarding things that someone can do.
+Learning how to scale a business can be one of the most exciting, challenging, and rewarding things that someone can do.
 At some point the founders put their ideas, cash, and hard work on the line and said, “let’s bring this to the world”.
-There are always bumps and bruises along the way but now we are ready to scale the business and bring it to the masses.
+There are always bumps and bruises along the way, but now we are ready to scale the business and bring it to the masses.
 How do you do it?
-Once the business survives the first rollout, typically that means there is a solid product or offering.
-Now we want more people to have the chance to participate.
+What is a scaling strategy?
+Once the business survives the first rollout, typically that means there is a solid product, or offering.
+Now, we want more people to have the chance to participate.
 Here are the ABCs of scaling your business.

 Acquire A Players